awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-saas-products.md

 ## SaaS Subscriptions<a name="saas-subscriptions"></a>

- With SaaS subscriptions, the sofrware vendor tracks your usage and you pay only for what you use\.
+ With SaaS subscriptions, the software vendor tracks your usage and you pay only for what you use\.
 This pay\-as\-you go pricing model is similar to that of many AWS services\.
 Billing for your usage of a SaaS product is managed through your AWS bill\.

 ## SaaS Contracts<a name="buyer-saas-contracts"></a>